EricForgy/Pages.jl/README.md

 ### Broadcast Scripts

-You can also executes JavaScript commands.
+You can also execute JavaScript commands.
 From connection 3, enter:

 ~~~js
 Pages.broadcast("script","console.log(Math.log(10))")